Scribee/MorePingsMod/README.md

 # MorePingsMod 1.8
-Pings you if set keywords sho up in chat by making the word yellow and playing a ding noise
+Pings you when set keywords show up in chat, by making the word yellow and playing a ding noise

 ## More Information
-Only intended for use on Hypixel, may malfunction with other server's chat styles
+Only intended for use on Hypixel - may malfunction with other servers' chat styles